Sri Lanka

 -

-Sri Lanka should bring into force its Additional Protocol with the IAEA.
+Sri Lanka should bring into force its Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).